 Quebec City, Canada

 Tied with Syracuse as the world’s fifth snowiest city, the capital of Quebec Province also sees an average annual snowfall of 124 inches.
-Although officially classified as having a humid continental climate, Quebec City is no stranger to cold temperatures with record winter lows of around -34 F (-36 C).
+Although officially classified as having a humid continental climate, Quebec City is no stranger to cold temperatures with record winter lows of around -34 degrees F (-36 degrees C).
 Snow typically starts to fall in early November and stays on the ground until mid-April.
 Quebec City celebrates its chilliest season with the Quebec Winter Carnival, a two-week extravaganza that includes parades, winter sports, and snow-sculpting competitions.

 Throughout the rest of the season, Quebec City remains a favorite destination for winter sports enthusiasts, with opportunities for ice-skating, ice-climbing, and cross-country skiing all within easy reach of the city center.
 There are also several ski and snowboard resorts located less than an hour’s drive away, including Stoneham Mountain Resort and Monte-Sainte-Anne.
 Quebec City is also famous for its UNESCO protected Old Town, whose picturesque colonial architecture reflects the city’s identity as one of the oldest in North America.

 The capital of Canadian province Newfoundland and Labrador, St. John’s holds the title of the world’s fourth snowiest city with an average annual snowfall of 131 inches.
 St John’s adds this accolade to a series of other meteorological superlatives, including its status as the foggiest, windiest, and cloudiest of all major Canadian cities.
 The region’s extreme weather results in snow that regularly transitions to rain part-way through a storm, so that despite St. John’s heavy snowfall, snow is often slow to settle.